Silence-GitHub/BBMetalImage/README.md

 # BBMetalImage

-A Swift library for GPU-accelerated image/video processing based on Metal.
+A high performance Swift library for GPU-accelerated image/video processing based on Metal.

 This library is highly inspired by GPUImage.